Guided Walks & Cycles

 Ceredigion has much to offer the walker.
 Guided walks provide easy, safe access to many hidden gems.
 From mountain tops to coastal views.
 Bronze Age forts to ancient stone circles.
 Waterfalls to secluded forests.
 River side strolls to ascending the magnificent Cadair Idris mountain range.

-The Estuary & the Beach – a flat circular walk exploring the wetlands and wild life of the Dyfi Estuary.
-Returning around the sand dunes of Ynyslas and majestic Borth beach - 4-5 hours.
+The Estuary & the Beach – an easy flat circular walk exploring the wetlands and wild life of the Dyfi estuary.
+Ideal for bird watchers and those who love wide open skies.
+Returning around the sand dunes of Ynyslas and along the windswept majestic beach returning to Borth - 4-5 hours.

-Cliff tops and Peninsula – a half day exploring the pretty village of Llangranog, then walking part of the Ceredigion coast line inc a visit to one of the smallest island in the UK.
+Cliff tops and Peninsula – a half day exploring the pretty village of Llangranog , walking one of the finest part of the Ceredigion coast + a visit to one of the smallest island in the UK (tide dependant).

 Ceredigion Coast – a full day of ups and down following the spectacular newly created coastal path to Newquay.
-Spot the dolphins,red-billed choughs and magic mushrooms en route.
+Spot the dolphins, red-billed choughs and magic mushrooms en route.
+A fish supper on Newquay pier - a perfect end to a perfect day.

-Half day circular walk exploring beautiful Ystwyth river valley, it’s twists and turns, forest, gorges and waterfalls.
+Figure of 8 walk exploring beautiful Ystwyth river valley, it’s twists and turns, forest, gorges, waterfalls and café !

-Hafod Estate – numerous guided half day walks through this famous crafted Welsh landscape – rivers, streams, bridges and falls.
+Hafod Estate – numerous self-guided half day walks through this famous crafted Welsh landscape – rivers, streams, bridges and falls.

 Cadair Idris – the Giant’s Chair.
 One of the finest full days out for the keen adventurer.
 Following the horseshoe shape of this magnificent mountain .
 On a clear day the whole of Wales can be seen and enjoyed.

-Plynlimon – not the most exciting mountain but the highest in the Cambrian Range.
+Plynlimon – not the most exciting mountain but the highest in the Cambrian Mountains.
 Recommended on clear days for the views and a picnic on the top.
+This walk can be a short hop or a full day.
+Fitness/weather dependant.

-Monastery and the Pilgrim– visit the religious retreat of Strata Florida , it’s famous graveyard, admire the Pilgrim sculpture and then ascend Pen-Y- Bannau fort.
-The views from the top are superb, well worth the short steep climb.
+Monastery and the Teifi Pools – visit the religious retreat of Strata Florida , it’s famous graveyard, admire the Pilgrim sculpture and then ascend up to the remote Teifi Pools.
+Return via Pen-y- Bannau hill fort.
+The view from the top is superb.
+A fine finish to a varied and atmospheric walk.

 Phil's Fave- a regular favourite walk.
-A linear ridge path over the Cambrians,descending into a river valley, waterfalls,hidden upland pastures and a Bronze Age fort with wonderful views.
+A linear ridge path over the Cambrian Mountains, descending into a river valley, waterfalls, hidden upland pastures and a Bronze Age fort with wonderful views.
 A decent day's walk.

 There are a vast choice of cycle routes in Ceredigion.
 Here are a few personal recommendations: